-In November of 2014, the circuit court held an additional adjudicatory hearing to give petitioner and M.S. another opportunity to present evidence regarding adjudication.
-Petitioner and M.S. offered the testimony of Dr. Collins.
+In November of 2014, the circuit court held an additional adjudicatory hearing to give petitioner another opportunity to present evidence regarding adjudication.
+Petitioner offered the testimony of Dr. Collins.
 The circuit court noted that Dr. Collins' testimony supported Dr. Hogg's testimony that C.W. had an unexplained injury prior to the December of 2013 incident where petitioner reported that C.W. fell off the kitchen counter.
 Based on the expert testimony, the circuit court found that there was an initial undisclosed and unexplained significant non-accidental head trauma to C.W.
-The circuit court further found that C.W. suffered prior subdural bleeds that were the result of non-accidental trauma, and that neither petitioner nor M.S. ever reported such prior injuries.
+The circuit court further found that C.W. suffered prior subdural bleeds that were the result of non-accidental trauma, and that neither petitioner nor the father ever reported such prior injuries.
 The circuit court adopted the findings of the amended adjudicatory order and made additional findings supported by the expert testimony.
-Petitioner and M.S. filed motions to strike the amended adjudicatory order and amended petition which were denied.
+Petitioner and the father filed motions to strike the amended adjudicatory order and amended petition which were denied.
 The final adjudication order was entered on February 4, 2015.
-Subsequent to the entry of the final adjudication order, the DHHR filed a motion to terminate petitioner's parental rights and petitioner and M.S. filed motions for improvement periods.
+Subsequent to the entry of the final adjudication order, the DHHR filed a motion to terminate petitioner's parental rights and petitioner filed a motion for an improvement period.